isc-projects/bind9/doc/notes/notes-9.17.2.rst

    first.
 Extra attention is also needed when using non-standard ``./configure`` options.
 [GL #4]

+-  ``named`` and ``named-checkzone`` now reject master zones that have a DS RRset at the zone apex.
+Attempts to add DS records at the zone apex via UPDATE will be logged but otherwise ignored.
+   DS records belong in the parent zone, not at the zone apex.
+[GL #1798]

+-  Per-type record count limits can now be specified in ``update-policy`` statements, to limit the number of records of a particular type that can be added to a domain name via dynamic update.
+[GL #1657]

+-  ``dig`` and other tools can now print the Extended DNS Error (EDE) option when it appears in a request or response.
+[GL #1834]

+-  ``dig +qid=<num>`` allows the user to specify a particular query ID for testing purposes.
+[GL #1851]

 -  Added a new logging category ``rpz-passthru`` which allows RPZ passthru actions to be logged into a separate channel.
 [GL #54]